ABRSM’s CEO Michael Elliott has reportedly said:

-- The composer will probably reference the software programmes that have become the standard way of producing notation
+- The composer will perhaps reference the software programmes that have become the standard way of producing notation.

-These are all basic aspects of contemporary music theory, but remarkably, none of them are included in the ABRSM syllabus.
+These are all basic and undoubtedly important aspects of contemporary music theory; remarkably, however, none of them are included in the ABRSM syllabus.

-Instead, candidates are asked to score old hymn tunes for a church choir, transpose parts for a cor anglais player, write in the tenor clef, and compose rhythms to poems that were ‘popular’ in English schools during the mid twentieth century.
-ABRSM candidates must also memorise more than 300 Italian, French and German terms, many of which are rarely used in music, and which in a real-world context musicians can easily check using a dictionary or smart phone.
+Instead candidates are asked to transpose parts for a cor anglais player, write in the tenor clef, and memorise more than 300 Italian, French and German terms (many of which are rarely used in music, and which in a real-world context musicians can easily check using a dictionary or smart phone).

 ‘Improve your Theory’ unpacked

 The five books in the series are attractively presented, with eye-catching covers and a great layout.